AlexShopiak/rest-api/README.md

-For security reasons, projects adoes not have configs so not runnuble
+For security reasons, projects does not have configs - so they are not runnuble